 Allow per-user outbound gateways

-Using an outbound gateway ensures that the same mail server delivers all messages from firstname.lastname@example.org, regardless of whether he or she composes the message using Gmail or another email client application.
+Using an outbound gateway ensures that the same mail server delivers all messages from firstname.lastname@example.org, regardless of whether they compose the message using Gmail or another email client application.
 Recipients can verify that the message is valid by confirming that it comes from the proper mail server for partnerdomain.com.
 Also, the partnerdomain.com mail server has a record of the mail sent from its domain using Gmail.
-At the same time, the mail sent from the partnerdomain.com is not handled by the G Suite mail servers or your domain's outbound gateway, which may be what you want.
+At the same time, the mail sent from the partnerdomain.com is not handled by the G Suite mail servers or your domain's outbound gateway, which can be what you want.

 Using an outbound gateway can also prevent the appearance of "on behalf of" addresses in the From field.
 When a user sends a message from an alternate From address through the G Suite mail servers, some recipient mail applications display the name of the sender as "email@example.com on behalf of firstname.lastname@example.org".